School District Governance Association of New Hampshire

 Anyone who supports our mission.
 The core of our membership includes past or present elected or appointed local officials who have or have had fiduciary responsibility for a New Hampshire school district budget.
 We also encourage parents, taxpayers and others to join.

-To be accepted as a member, you must be sponsored by a current SDGA member, get a two-thirds majority vote of the SDGA Board, and pay dues.
+To be accepted as a member, you must be approved by the SDGA Board, and then pay dues.
+We generally have a conversation with the applicant to make sure they support our mission.

 Dues are $20 per year, non-prorated, payable January 1st.
 Lifetime memberships are $200.